cmleinz/io-tether/README.md

 The primary type exposed by this library is the `Tether` type.
 This type is generic over two parameters:

-1. `T`: The I/O constructor.
+1. `C`: The I/O connector.
 This is the type which produces the underlying connections.
 For some io types like QUIC this may need to be fairly involved, while for io like TCP, it may just be a wrapper around a socket address